micro-nova/AmpliPi/fw/README.md

 The [preamp](preamp) subdirectory contains an STM32 firmware project for the microcontroller on AmpliPi's Preamp Board.
 See the [README](preamp/README.md) for setup and development instructions.
+See the [CHANGELOG](preamp/CHANGELOG.md) for the list of changes for each released firmware version.

 ## Power Board Tester
 The [power_board_tester](power_board_tester) subdirectory contains an